metadriverse/metadrive/README.md

 ## Quick Start

-Please run `python -m pg_drive.examples.test_generalization_env` to play with the environment with keyboard!
+Please run `python -m pg_drive.examples.enjoy` to play with the environment with keyboard!

 To build the environment, you can simply run: